About the website and data protection

 FBA is responsible for the personal data processed by us and used on our website and elsewhere.
 We only process personal data when it is necessary in the delivery of our assigned areas of responsibility.
-This may include our exercise of public authority and compliance with a legal obligation.

 Please contact FBA’s data protection officer if you need further information about our handling of personal data.
 You can contact our data protection officer by e-mail, firstname.lastname@example.org, or by mail: Dataskyddsombudet, FBA, Folke Bernadotteakademin, Sandövägen 1, 872 64 Sandöverken.